quocdat32461997/quocdat32461997/README.md

 ### Hello there, this is Dat Ngo 👋

 - 🔭 Currently, I am
-  * **Visiting AI Researcher @deepkapha.ai**, research Deep Learning solutions to combat against medical issues
-  * **Full-Stack Intern @Surfboard**, develop Trending #hashtag feature and Recommendation Systems to help users explore nearby communities.
-  * **SkoolYard TA @LiveAI**, prepare study conent, organize lectures and Q&A session, and setup Capston projects for attendees.
+  * Developing solutions of Big Data and Recommendation Systems for Social Media industry
+  * Focusing on exploring and researching Deep Learning and Natural Language Processing.
   * **Senior Computer Science student at UT Dallas**,  graduate in December 2020
-  * **Technical Committee @DSC-UTDallas**, lead ExploreML teams to prepare content and hold workshops in classical Machine Learning and Deep Learning.
+  * **Technical Committee @DSC-UTDallas**, lead ExploreML teams to hold AI/ML/DL workshops
+- 📎 Objectives: advance in AI and Deep Learning career as Researcher and Engineer; pursue state-of-art AI and bring AI to solve real-life problems.
 - ⚡ Fun facts: After high school, I majored in Business Managment and was a tour guide in Singapore and Vietnam befor switching to Computer Science.
 - 🌱 In free time: I write AI/ML articles on Medium and drive on road trips.
 I visited 20/50 states and made a 1.5-day road trip on a van from LA to Seattle.
 - 🖥 Interests: Startup, AI/ML/DL, Math puzzles & number